7 key strategies to navigate a large government contract award

 7. CAS – What, if any, impact did this award have on your cost accounting standards (CAS) applicability?
 Did it throw you into full or modified CAS coverage?
 If not, do you know what your trigger contract is?

 Successfully managing a big win can make or break a government contractor.
-Through methodical, strategic planning, government contractors can better position themselves for success.
+Strategically managing a large contract award is critical to profitable growth.
 Contact our team for additional tips on how to manage your contract award.